jchilds0/jchilds0.github.io/_posts/2024-02-08-chroma-graphics.md

 ### **Chroma Viz**

-Chroma Viz is a front end application for issuing commands to Chroma Engine.
+Chroma Viz manages templates at a high level, and issues commands to Chroma Engine.
-It provides a UI to view the templates contained in Chroma Hub.
 On startup, Chroma Viz requests the templates from Chroma Hub.
 Chroma Hub collects the template IDs of all templates in the hub and sends this list to Chroma Viz.